MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture-content.md

 **GitHub** is still used for source control as a highly available git-based platform.

-**Azure Pipelines** is chosen to automate pipelines are required for building, testing, and deploying a mission workload in preproduction _and_ production environments.
+**Azure Pipelines** is chosen to automate pipelines that are required for building, testing, and deploying a workload in preproduction _and_ production environments.

 > Refer to [Well-architected mission critical workloads: DevOps processes](/azure/architecture/framework/mission-critical/mission-critical-operational-procedures#devops-processes).

 **Self-hosted Azure DevOps build agent pools** are used to have more control over the builds and deployments.
-This level of autonomy is needed because the compute cluster and all PaaS resources are private, which requires a level network integration that is not possible on Microsoft-hosted build agents.
+This level of autonomy is needed because the compute cluster and all PaaS resources are private, which requires a network level integration that is not possible on Microsoft-hosted build agents.

 ### Observability resources

 Monitoring data for global resources and regional resources are stored independently.
 A single, centralized observability store isn't recommended to avoid a single point of failure.
-For more information, see [Observability resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro#observability-resources)
+For more information, see [Observability resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro#observability-resources).

 - **Azure Log Analytics** is used as a unified sink to store logs and metrics for all application and infrastructure components.

 - **Azure Application Insights** is used as an Application Performance Management (APM) tool to collect all application monitoring data and store it directly within Log Analytics.